Arindam-1991/Scale-invariant-Batch-adaptive-Residual-learning/README.md

 # Scale-invariant Batch-Adaptive Residual Learning for Person re-id
-Source Code for Scale-Invariant Batch-Adaptive Residual Learning for Person Re-identification Pattern Recognit.
-Lett.
-2020
+This Repository contains the Source Code for Pattern Recognition Letters 2020 paper, "Scale-Invariant Batch-Adaptive Residual Learning for Person Re-identification".
+Please consider citing our paper if you find the code useful